 Study year abroad

-The society exists to provide a well-utilised local business network for employees and students and recently received a UWE grant to run workshops for local businesses to help improve their marketing, including a re-branding project with the UWE Students' Union.
+It recently received a UWE Bristol grant to run marketing workshops for local businesses, including a re-branding project with the UWE Students' Union.

 Careers / Further study

 This broad business degree with a marketing specialism gives you diverse career pathways to choose from.
 These include client side and agency side positions, including marketing executive, account executive and trainee management roles.